How You Answer This Question Will Determine Everything

 My higher self was coming up with all the ways that I could make it work.
 It told me about all the fun things that we could do, how I could get the time I needed to get my business off the ground, how great it would be to spend time with my husband’s family, and all the reasons why the plan would work.
 After almost an entire day of this, I was starting to believe that it might really happen and I was practically levitating.

-And then, just as I was trying to go to sleep that night, the other self (which I’ll call my primitive brain) woke up and burst the bubble that I had been floating around in.
+And then, just as I was trying to go to sleep that night, my inner critic woke up and burst the bubble that I had been floating in.
 We had a conversation that went something like this:

 Me: I think I can make this plan work.